csorianot/godmc_wiki/Imputed-genetic-data.md

     plink1.90 --bfile data_chr${i}_filtered --exclude duplicates.chr${i}.txt --make-bed --out data_chr${i}_filtered

-# Relabel the SNP IDs and extract relevant columns
+# Relabel the SNP IDs and extract relevant columns in the snp-stats file
     # Assumes column 4 is the position
     # Assumes columns 7 and 8 are the allele names
     # Assumes column 15 is the MAF